vend/php-resque/README.md

 Workers work in the exact same way as the Ruby workers.
 For complete documentation on workers, see the original documentation.

-A basic "up-and-running" resque.php file is included that sets up a running worker environment is included in the root directory.
+A basic "up-and-running" `bin/resque` file is included that sets up a running worker environment. (`vendor/bin/resque` when installed via Composer)

 The exception to the similarities with the Ruby version of resque is how a worker is initially setup.
 To work under all environments,